cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 {% imgTag /img/guides/parallelization/run-completion-delay.png "Test run completion delay" "no-border" %}

-This **delay is 60 seconds by default**, but is configurable within the {% url "Dashboard" dashboard-introduction%} project settings page:
+This **delay is 60 seconds by default**, but is {% url "configurable within the Dashboard" project settings page" project#Run-completion-delay %}.

-{% imgTag /img/guides/parallelization/project-run-delay-setting.png "Dashboard project run completion delay setting" %}

 # Visualizing parallelization and groups in the Dashboard